michael-rowe/course-ai-in-hpe/README.md

-# Generative AI in healht professions education
+# Generative AI in health professions education
 A structured programme to develop evaluative judgement and practical skills for integrating generative AI thoughtfully and effectively into health professions education.